gappuser/qryptr/README.md

 Are you a smartphone user worried about [spyware](https://en.wikipedia.org/wiki/Spyware), [advanced actors](https://en.wikipedia.org/wiki/Advanced_persistent_threat), [backdoors](https://en.wikipedia.org/wiki/Backdoor_(computing)) or [side-channel attacks](https://en.wikipedia.org/wiki/Side-channel_attack)?
 These routinely bypass end-to-end encryption through keyloggers, screen capture and compromised keys.

-We introduce a simple offline, airgapped device to counter such threats.
+We introduce a simple, offline, airgapped device to counter such threats.
 Plain text messages are ECC encrypted and displayed as QR codes.
 These QR codes can be photographed and shared using your smartphone.
-This method offers additional endpoint security.
+This method offers additional endpoint security as plaintext and cryptographic keys are physically seperated from your smartphone.

 This repository contains all hardware and software to create such a device, which allows text messages of up to 299 characters.